Losing weight can be a struggle for many individuals.

 - Non-exercise activity thermogenesis (NEAT): calories burned during non-structured physical activity -- laundry, cleaning, walking to the car, etc.

-NEAT represents the most variable component to TDEE and it’s a way for you to significantly increase your daily calorie burn without feeling like you’re living in the gym and/or performing endless bouts of cardio.
+NEAT represents the most variable component of TDEE and it’s a way for you to significantly increase your daily calorie burn without feeling like you’re living in the gym and/or performing endless bouts of cardio.
+Workout Supplements can also help achieve this effect.

 Even simple things like taking a 10-minute walk (or two) during the day, taking the stairs, parking at the back of the parking lot, walking while talking on the phone instead of sitting, etc. All of these things may seem trivial, but when compounded on each other day after day, week after week, lead to greater calorie burning which helps you lose weight faster and/or be able to remain in a deficit while eating a higher amount of calories.